step-security-bot/daikon/daikon-schema/daikon-dataset-schema/README.md

 ## Validate payload based on JSON Schema

-There is a couple of existing libraries to validate a payload according to a json schema: https://json-schema.org/implementations.html#validators.
+There is a couple of existing libraries to validate a payload according to a JSON schema: https://json-schema.org/implementations.html#validators.

 For our test we use: